 7. Pro Plan Veterinary Diets Gentle Snackers Hydrolyzed Treats

-- Low fat content supports weight management and sensitive digestion
+- Low fat content: Suitable for dogs needing weight management

 - Crunchy texture